anyahush/the-freefrom-cookbook/README.md

 ### Environment Variables and Setting up the App
 - Create env.py file containing sensitive information and add to .gitignore.
+- To connect MongoDB database and app, got to MongoDB cluster page and select 'connect'.
+    * Select 'Connect Your Application'
+    * Select the correct driver and Python version
+    * Copy the string and add to env.py file, populating password and database name.
-- The env.py should contain the following, replacing placeholder text with secret k.ey, MongoDB URI and database name.
+- The env.py should contain the following: secret key, MongoDB URI and database name.
 - [RandomKeygen](https://randomkeygen.com/) was used to generate the secret key.

 ![](static/images/readme_images/environment_variables.png)